 [+] How do I check my application status?

-After an application is submitted, applicants will receive an automated e-mail from Kellogg with login instructions and their username and password to access GATS - Graduate Admissions Tracking System
+After an application is submitted, applicants will receive an automated e-mail from The Graduate School with login instructions and a username and password to access, CollegeNET

 [+] May I apply to more than one program?